TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 identify the characters in a string, regardless of how they are displayed.

-Normal and error output are generally kept separate (on separate lines) from code input and each other.
+Normal and error output are generally kept separate (on separate lines) kutoka code input and each other.
 They each get different highlight colors.

 For SyntaxError tracebacks, the normal '^' marking where the error was detected is replaced by coloring the text with an error highlight.
-When code run from a file causes other exceptions, one may right click on a traceback line to jump to the corresponding line in an IDLE editor.
+When code run kutoka a file causes other exceptions, one may right click on a traceback line to jump to the corresponding line in an IDLE editor.
 The file will be opened if necessary.